dmelo/g2m2-pages/blog/15/convert-compressed-disk-image-to-and-from-virtual-machine-virtualbox.md

 /*
 Title: Convert compressed disk image to (and from) virtual machine (Virtualbox)
-Descprition: Given a disk image, this post describes how to create a virtual machine out of it.
+Description: Given a disk image, this post describes how to create a virtual machine out of it.
 Date: 2015/11/05
 Tags: linux,dd,vm